Crime Prevention I

 40 TCOLE hours | CPTED Practical Assessment

-The student will be tested on the history of crime prevention, basic principles of target hardening, problem-solving, community engagement, essential CPTED principles, leadership, and communication.
+The exam evaluates knowledge in key areas, including the history of crime prevention, target hardening strategies, problem-solving methods, community engagement, core CPTED principles, leadership, and communication skills.

 This course teaches officers how to incorporate being a warrior and guardian with a servant's heart whose goal is to bring life, liberty, and the pursuit of happiness to the community.
 The student will learn how to engage the public effectively, enhancing their response to calls for service.
 They will understand the importance of activity programs and events like coffee with a cop, making them a part of their patrol routines.
 Students will learn basic physical security concepts, which they can use to assist homeowners and business owners on different kinds of calls for service.